India : Safety by City

 The level of crimes is high in Delhi, though foreigners rarely become victims.

 Be ready to face theft, armed robbery, and harassment.

 Make sure you do not accidentally come to G.B Road where more than 3,500 women work as prostitutes, which is illegal in India.

-Being the 28th most visited city in the world, Delhi belongs to some of top tourist destinations, and it is well worth visited, despite all the possible risks.
+Being the 28th most visited city in the world, Delhi belongs to some of the top tourist destinations, and it is well worth visiting, despite all the possible risks.

-- Visas - Every person needs to have a visa when entering India and there is a site online that gives you all the necessary information when traveling there.
-Valid passport is obligatory documentation.
+Every person needs to have a visa when entering India and there is a site online that gives you all the necessary information when traveling there.
+A valid passport is obligatory documentation.

-- Weather - The best period for visiting India is from November to March.
-Monsoon season lasts from July to September, which can affect the traffic, as well as the thick fog, leading to flight cancellations.
+The best period for visiting India is from November to March.
+The monsoon season lasts from July to September, which can affect the traffic, as well as the thick fog, leading to flight cancellations.

-- Airports - Delhi visitors use Indira Gandhi International Airport, with many modern facilities.
-It is one the best airports in the world.
+Delhi visitors use Indira Gandhi International Airport, with many modern facilities.
+It is one of the best airports in the world.
 Another very often used airport when coming to India is Kempegowda International Airport.

 Due to all the possible accidents that might happen during your stay in India, a travel insurance policy is advised, especially the one that covers both medical problems and theft.

 India - Safety by City